gfelber-tgm/DemonSeed/README.md

 #### Theory

-The Pogo Jig is needed to connect the usbasp (The Module, which is used to setup the boot-loader) to the DemonSeed.
-In the following picture one can see the 6 pins on the DemonSeed Implant, which can be used for troubleshooting.
+The Pogo Jig is needed to connect the usbasp (The Module, which is used to set up the boot-loader) to the DemonSeed.
+In the following picture, one can see the 6 pins on the DemonSeed Implant, which can be used for troubleshooting.
 More details on what each pad does in the [boot-loader](#boot) section.

 <img src="images/demonseed-schematic.jpg" alt="Pogo Jig Schematic" style="zoom: 67%;" />